crackpawt/crackpawt/README.md

 - people weirdly deep into the maddie nolen hate train /serious (doesnt include people who js dont like her a normal amount)
 - under 15
 - "n1 (a character i like) fan" iwec let me like a character w/o having to constantly acknowledge ur likeness for them too
+- kindoubles iwec idm other people kinning the same charcters i think its cool but some of y'all r too much bruh
 - I BLOCK FREELY!!!!! idc if u didnt do anything idccc i block whoever i want ahahahahahahahahahaahahahah
 <div align="left">